Group-62/InteractiveSeaLevel_Group_62/README.md

 ## Additional Features
 In addition to visualizing sea level changes, this web application also includes the following features:

-Interactive Controls: Use the arrow keys or the on-screen controls to move around the world and zoom in on specific places.
 Multiple Sea Level Databases: The application uses multiple sea level databases to provide more accurate and comprehensive visualizations.
 Data Sources: The ETOPO database provides the topography data, while the sea level databases provide the sea level rise data.
 Adjustable Sea Level Rise: The application allows users to adjust the sea level rise value to see how it affects sea levels at different locations.